Russian newspapers show solidarity with detained journalist

 Kommersant, Vedomosti and RBK, among the most respected daily newspapers in the country, published a joint editorial under the headline “I am/We are Ivan Golunov,” calling for a transparent probe into the case of the prominent investigative journalist.

-Golunov was beaten and kept in custody for 12 hours without a lawyer when he was stopped by police in Moscow on Thursday.
+Golunov, who works for the independent website Meduza, was beaten and kept in custody for 12 hours without a lawyer after he was stopped by police in Moscow on Thursday.
 He was transferred to house arrest on Saturday following a public outpouring of support, but he still faces drug dealing charges that could send him to prison for as much as 20 years.

 The papers dismissed evidence presented in the case against the journalist.